arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 === Statistical Methods
 To identify behavioral risk classes, we fit a range of latent class analysis (LCA) models (two to seven class models) to the student’s behavioral survey responses, using the poLCA package @linzerPoLCAPackagePolytomous2011 in the R programming language, version 4.3.3 (2024-02-29) @rcoreteamLanguageEnvironmentStatistical2021.
+#darkred[
+  LCA is an unsupervised parametric approach to identifying unobserved groups, mostly commonly used in the Social Sciences @nylund-gibsonTenFrequentlyAsked20181213.
+  As LCA is a subset of finite mixture models, and is model-based, its primary advantage over other clustering approaches, like support vector machines or K-Nearest Neighbor, is the ability to compare model fits using traditional statistical approaches, such as the Bayesian Information Criterion (BIC) @linzerPoLCAPackagePolytomous2011.
+]
 We considered their answers regarding the frequency with which they intended to engage in the following behaviors to be #emph[a priori] indicators of behavioral risk tolerance: wash hands with soap and water for at least 20s; wear a mask in public; avoid touching their face with unwashed hands; cover cough and sneeze; stay home when ill; seek medical attention when experiencing symptoms and call in advance; stay at least 6 feet (about 2 arms lengths) from other people when outside of their home; and, stay out of crowded places and avoid mass gatherings of more than 25 people.
 The behavioral survey collected responses on the Likert scale of: Never, Rarely, Sometimes, Most of the time, and Always.
-For all PHMs, Always and Most of the time accounted for > 80% of responses (with the exception of intention to stay out of crowded places and avoid mass gatherings, where Always and Most of the time accounted for 78.8% of responses).
+For all PHMs, Always and Most of the time accounted for > 80% of responses (with the exception of intention to stay out of crowded places and avoid mass gatherings, where Always and Most of the time accounted for 78.8% of responses) #darkred[(@tbl-alternate-plan-adherence, @tbl-likert-plan-adherence)].
 To reduce the parameter space of the LCA and minimize overfitting, the behavioral responses were recoded as Always and Not Always.
+#darkred[Alternative groupings could be selected e.g., Always and Mostly, (@tbl-alternate-plan-adherence) but Always/Not Always was chosen to avoid vast class imbalances that would impact the LCA model fitting.]
 Measures of SARS-CoV-2 exposure e.g., IgG status, were not included in the LCA model fitting, as they reflect the outcome of interest.
 We focused on responses regarding intention to follow behaviors because this information can be feasibly collected during a public health campaign for a novel or emerging outbreak; it has also been shown that intentions are well-correlated with actual behaviors for coronavirus disease 2019 (COVID-19) public health guidelines, as well as actions that have short-term benefits @connerDoesIntentionStrength2024 @mcdonaldRecallingIntendingEnact2017.
 We examined the latent class models using Bayesian Information Criterion, which is a commonly recommended as part of LCA model evaluation @wellerLatentClassAnalysis2020 @nylund-gibsonTenFrequentlyAsked20181213, to select the model that represented the best balance between parsimony and maximal likelihood fit.

 Using the best-fit LCA model, we performed multivariate logistic regression of modal class assignment against IgG seropositivity to assess the association between the latent classes and infection.
 This "three-step" approach is recommended over the "one-step" LCA model fit that includes the outcome of interest as a covariate in the LCA model @nylund-gibsonTenFrequentlyAsked20181213 @bolckEstimatingLatentStructure2004a.
-The following variables were determined a priori to be potential risk factors for exposure @arnoldLongitudinalStudyImpact2022: close proximity (6 feet or less) to an individual who tested positive for SARS-CoV-2; close proximity to an individual showing key COVID-19 symptoms (fever, cough, shortness of breath); lives in University housing; ate in a restaurant in the past 7 days; ate in a dining hall in the past 7 days; only ate in their room/apartment in the past 7 days; travelled in the 3 months prior to returning to campus; and travelled since returning to campus for the Fall term.
+The following variables were determined #emph[a priori] to be potential risk factors for exposure @arnoldLongitudinalStudyImpact2022: close proximity (6 feet or less) to an individual who tested positive for SARS-CoV-2; close proximity to an individual showing key COVID-19 symptoms (fever, cough, shortness of breath); lives in University housing; ate in a restaurant in the past 7 days; ate in a dining hall in the past 7 days; only ate in their room/apartment in the past 7 days; traveled in the 3 months prior to returning to campus; and traveled since returning to campus for the Fall term.
 Variables relating to attending gatherings were not included in the logistic regression due to overlap with intention variables of the initial LCA fit.
 Missing variables were deemed "Missing At Random" and imputed using the mice package @vanbuurenMiceMultivariateImputation2011, as described in the supplement of the previous chapter (@d4a_appendix).